Same-sex marriage in Kansas: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 3,973 same-sex couples were living in Kansas.
 By 2005, this had increased to 6,663 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 0.7% of coupled households and 0.4% of all households in the state.
 Most couples lived in Sedgwick, Johnson and Wyandotte counties, but the counties with the highest percentage of same-sex couples were Kearny (0.71% of all county households) and Jackson (0.68%).
 Same-sex partners in Kansas were on average younger than opposite-sex partners, and more likely to be employed.
 However, the average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 17% of same-sex couples in Kansas were raising children under the age of 18, with an estimated 1,797 children living in households headed by same-sex couples in 2005.

+The 2020 U.S. census showed that there were 3,885 married same-sex couple households (1,547 male couples and 2,338 female couples) and 3,527 unmarried same-sex couple households in Kansas.

 Domestic partnerships

-On May 22, 2007, the city commission of Lawrence voted 4–1 in favor of the creation of a domestic partnership registry.
+On May 22, 2007, the City Commission of Lawrence voted 4–1 in favor of the creation of a domestic partnership registry.
 The ordinance went into effect on August 1, 2007.
 A similar ordinance was enacted in Topeka on May 20, 2014, passing by a vote of 5–3.
 It went into effect on June 30, 2014.